 After talking with some of the residents, it became apparent that their biggest issue wasn’t related to a food shortage.
 In fact, Church members, neighbors, and non-profit organizations provide hot meals most nights of the week, which means few meals are prepared on-site.
 Instead, the main problem is that they receive an excessive amount of donated food, and they simply cannot keep up with the turnover.
 Even with two refrigerators and a large pantry, there isn’t enough space to store it all.
 And the biggest problem?
 Pastries.
 Apparently several well-intentioned local bakeries and coffee shops donate unsold items to them daily, but residents admit that it has created some serious challenges, including the odor that I smelled earlier.

 This brings up another issue.
-While many of us feel compelled to anonymously donate food and supplies to communities like these (myself included), random donations don’t always solve problems.
+While many of us feel compelled to anonymously donate food and supplies to a local tent city community like these (myself included), random donations don’t always solve problems.
 Sometimes they create more.
 The act of giving, when it’s done without also connecting with its recipients, isn’t as beneficial as it could be.
 What do most homeless people need the most?
 A friend.

 As I returned to my car, thoroughly frozen to the core after being outside for almost two hours, I felt a twinge of guilt as I cranked up the heat to 85 degrees and started my drive home with a grateful heart.